ssuryanarayanan/Qi-Docs/docs/Filter Expressions.rst

 **String function examples**

-These examples assume that the event Qi Type includes a field named ‘sValue’ of type string:
+The following examples assume that the Qi Type event includes a field named ‘sValue’ of type string:

 +-----------------------------------------+-----------------------------------------------------------------+